trejder/yii-calendar/README.md

 You can set title, special styling, class or anything, what is supported by standard, Yii 1.x `htmlOptions` array.
 Yes, you can even attach Javascript events through [`clientChange`](http://www.yiiframework.com/doc/api/1.1/CHtml#clientChange-detail) and use non-standard attributes (like `data-`), for example to use Twitter Bootstrap's [tooltips](http://getbootstrap.com/javascript/#tooltips-usage), [popovers](http://getbootstrap.com/javascript/#popovers-usage) or [modals](http://getbootstrap.com/javascript/#modals-usage).
 Or anything else from any other library.
 Sky and your imagination are the only limits.

 Of course, with any of above methods you can set link for _any_ date, not just those in current month.

+**This project ABANDONED, because I don't code in Yii1 anymore!
+There is no wiki, issues and no support.
+There will be no future updates.
+Unfortunately, you're on your own.**